Setting up and maintaining your development environment¶

 If you cannot program and still have a great idea for a feature please go ahead and create an issue and leave it unassigned, note that the priority will be who ever wants to work on it.
-Or consider this the idea opportunity to learn yourself Python programming.

 Style guide.
 All code submitted to the project needs to follow this style guide.

 Code review.
 All code that is submitted into the project is reviewed by at least one other person.

 Adding a new dependency.
 If your code requires adding a new dependency please check out these instructions.

 Install the required development tools like pylint and python-mock

 Make sure to run all the tests in the Plaso codebase, and that they successfully complete in your development environment

 Make sure your development environment is set up correctly so that you can develop and test correctly.